dyo/dyo/README.md

 ##### Async Generators

-In addition to the iterator protocol, supports for the async iterator protocol is baked in – every iteration is a step in the sequence of state transitions, modeled to afford authors the primitive to implement psuedo-synchronous designs from otherwise asynchronous application interfaces.
+In addition to the iterator protocol, supports for the async iterator protocol is baked in – every iteration is a step in the sequence of state transitions, modeled to afford authors the primitive to implement pseudo-synchronous designs from otherwise asynchronous application interfaces.

 The following would first render `Loading...` fetch the resource `./` then render the stringified response.